 People are working on historical stories (a woman who went over Niagara Falls in a barrel, a famous Welsh composer), personal stories (coming to terms with medical marijuana, talking about PTSD via stand-up comedy), fictional stories (a man who changes his gender, class, and race, and then can’t change back, a pharmacist who searches through time for a medicinal plant that can be used for good or evil), and nonfiction stories (the last journey of an arctic explorer, people who change careers midlife and how that plays out for them).

 The Out on the Wire Working Group is proof of this concept.
-In there, I’ve got potentially hundreds of minds working on the same problem: what tools work to help us tell stories, and HOW do they work?
+In there, I’ve got potentially hundreds of minds working on the same story-making problem: what tools work to help us tell stories, and HOW do they work?

 It’s a virtual cornucopia of different stories and approaches, which means the story tools I’m proposing get a major workout.
 And when people put my ideas from the podcast into action, they figure out what works and what doesn’t.
 And then, because they’re posting about what they find right on the group, I get to learn from them, and develop a stronger and more flexible understanding of the tools I have proposed.
 That is the best.